Any great movie year needs a variety of different types of movies:

-Any great movie years needs a variety of different types of movies.
-First, you have to have massive heavyweights during Oscar season.
-Second, you need to have a handful of movies excluded from contention simply because there isn’t enough room.
-These would be movies that, during a normal, might not just be considered for a nomination but might win some.
-These are movies that when you look at your Top 10 list at the end of the year and don’t see that film’s title make you scratch your head until you see the list of titles there instead, and then you say to yourself, “Okay, that makes sense.”
-Third, I think a great movie year needs to have at least one memorable comedy and one memorable horror as well.
 I am not a huge documentary guy (I like them but don’t see them in the theater and don’t review them).
 I often refer to 2010 as being the best year for movies in my lifetime.
-It hit, mostly, all of the above criteria.
-With under-the-radar terror films like Devil, The Reef, and Frozen…and I’m not talking about the Elsa and Anna Frozen, it had enough of the horror (seriously, see the ski-lift movie called Frozen).
-I was worried about the comedies of that year at first, but The Other Guys, Date Night, and Get Him to the Greek checked this checkbox.
-And then there were amazing movies like True Grit and The Kids Are All Right that would have made most year’s Top 10 List.
-The final category of a great movie year is being hit by great movies that flew completely under the radar.
+It mainly hit all of the above criteria.
+With under-the-radar terror films like Devil, The Reef, and Frozen (not the Disney Frozen), it had enough of the horror (seriously, see the ski-lift movie Frozen).
+I was initially worried about that year’s comedies, but The Other Guys, Date Night, and Get Him to the Greek checked this checkbox.
+And then there were incredible movies like True Grit and The Kids Are All Right that would have made most of the year’s Top 10 List.
+The final category of a great movie year is one that completely flew under the radar.
 2010 had both Rabbit Hole and Love and Other Drugs to fight that category.
-2018 has at least one of those under the radar gems with the surprise audience and critic hit Overlord.
+2018 has at least one of those under-the-radar gems, with a surprise audience and critics hitting Overlord.

 After explaining their mission to Chloe, she agrees to house the four men in her attic.
 She lives in her small village house with her younger brother Paul and Aunt Simone.
 We know Paul likes baseball.
 He carries a ball and glove everywhere.
-We don’t learn too much about Aunt Simone other than she is extremely ill.
-It is revealed later that she is ill in the sense of the word that you wouldn’t normally associate with sickness.
+We don’t learn much about Aunt Simone except she is extremely ill.
+There is a reveal later that she is sick in the sense of the word that you wouldn’t normally associate with sickness.
 She has boils all over her face and looks far less than human.
-Each night German Captain Wafner (Pilou Absaek – Ghost in the Shell, HBO’s Game Of Thrones’ Euron Greyjoy) patrols the village with his men.
+Each night, German Captain Wafner (Pilou Absaek – Ghost in the Shell, HBO’s Game Of Thrones’ Euron Greyjoy) patrols the village with his men.
 We see Wafner and his men take a man and a woman out and execute them.
 It’s what Chloe said had happened to her parents, and we see it live to make Wafner even more of a miscreant.
 He has also taken a liking to the beautiful Chloe and seems to have his way with her sexually whenever he wants, despite her repulsion of the man.
 As if we needed to dislike a German Nazi more, director Julius Avery (Son of a Gun) provides it.

 In any case, in the bowels of this armed church (Erich Redman – Captain America: The First Avenger, The Danish Girl).
 He is conducting some pretty horrific experiments in this basement-turned laboratory.
-Basically, he is making the dead come back to life after injecting them with some kind of serum, in the form of horrific-looking superior soldiers that are a mesh of something you might see from The Walking Dead and Frankenstein.
-But make no mistake about it, these supervillains don’t lumber around with the one goal of finding survival food, these genetically altered monsters are just that…monsters.
+He is making the dead come back to life after injecting them with some serum in the form of horrific-looking superior soldiers that are a mesh of something you might see from The Walking Dead and Frankenstein.
+But make no mistake, these supervillains don’t lumber around with the one goal of finding survival food.
 And once whatever mixture Dr. Schmidt has concocted is administered to the dead, they don’t just become super strong war beasts.
 Instead, they become nearly impossible to kill again.
 As one German Nazi puts it, it will help the German regime reign for the next 1000 years.

 Plot 7.5/10